Sarah-Shahid/Sarah-Summiya-Zoha_SudokuGame/README.md

 - Created a public repository with name: Sarah-Summiya-Zoha_SudokuGame.
 - Added the team members as collaborators.
 - Created Readme file and made the first commit on it.
+- Used 2-D arrays to generate fully solved random sudoku board using the rand function.
+- Made the first function that introduces the game rules to the player.
+Also made a function that recognizes when the board is Valid and complete and then displays the congratulatory message.
+- Worked on the is Valid function.
+- Added three difficulty levels to the game.

 **(3)** Zoha Ahsan:
 - Accepted the invitation to get added as a collaborator on the repository.